-The SafetyNET EGC receiver continuously monitors the received bulletin board error rate (BBER) as a measure of link performance whenever it is tuned and synchronized to a NCS (or LES) TDM.
-The receiver stores a count of the number of bulletin boards received in error out of the last 100 received.
+The SafetyNET EGC receiver continuously monitors the received bulletin board error rate (BBER) as a measure of link performance whenever it is tuned and synchronized to a NCS (or LES) time division multiplex (TDM).The receiver stores a count of the number of bulletin boards received in error out of the last 100 received.
 This count is continuously updated frame by frame.